jmetzger/training-mariadb-komplettkurs/locks/deadlocks.md

 ```

-## With this command you can also pending locks
+## With this command you can also see pending locks

 ```
 show engine innodb status \G